-Example | Tauira 8 - Sales to rebalance portfolio
+Example | Tauira 10 - Sales to ensure high dividend yield

 Frankie holds a portfolio of shares on an online investment platform, with dividend yields ranging from 4 to 6%.
 She wants to maintain a steady income from her portfolio.

 Frankie researched shares with high dividend yields on the platform she uses.
 Frankie discovered A Co which paid regular dividends of 6.5%.